determined-ai/determined/docs/manage/users-remote.rst

        client_secret: "xx0xx0"
        auto_provision_users: true

-Determined sets the username of the user to the IdP username.
+Determined sets the username of the user to the IdP email address.
 You cannot set the username independently.

 Set the Groups Claim Name Option